DOI10.47051/OOLU4066

 Figure 1: Individuals of Mastigodryas reticulatus from Chongón, Guayas province, Ecuador. j=juvenile.

-Natural history: UncommonUnlikely to be seen more than once every few months. to locally frequentRecorded weekly in densities below five individuals per locality..
-Mastigodryas reticulatus is a diurnal and primarily terrestrial snake that inhabits xeric ecosystems near the coast, including seasonally dry forests, savannas, and shrublands.1,5 The species also occurs in areas having a matrix of pastures, plantations, and remnants of native vegetation, as well as in gardens of heavily-populated urban areas.5 Snakes of this species are active during the sunniest hours of the day, frantically foraging on leaf-litter, soil, or among grass or shrubs.5 At night, they sleep on bushes.6 Racer snakes in general are opistoglyphous (having enlarged teeth towards the rear of the maxilla) and mildly venomous, which means they are dangerous to small prey, but not to humans.7,8 Reticulated Tropical-Racers are active hunters and their diet is probably largely based on lizards, but only one species, Dicrodon guttulatum,9 has been formally confirmed as a prey item.
+Natural history: Mastigodryas reticulatus is a diurnal and primarily terrestrial snake that inhabits xeric ecosystems near the coast, including seasonally dry forests, savannas, and shrublands.1,5 The species also occurs in areas having a matrix of pastures, plantations, and remnants of native vegetation, as well as in gardens of heavily-populated urban areas.5 Snakes of this species are active during the sunniest hours of the day, frantically foraging on leaf-litter, soil, or among grass or shrubs.5 At night, they sleep on bushes.6 Racer snakes in general are opisthoglyphous (having enlarged teeth towards the rear of the maxilla) and mildly venomous, which means they are dangerous to small prey, but not to humans.7,8 Reticulated Tropical-Racers are active hunters and their diet is probably largely based on lizards, but only one species, Dicrodon guttulatum,9 has been formally confirmed as a prey item.
 These snakes rely mostly on crypsis as a primary defense mechanism; when threatened, they usually try to flee.
 However, if grabbed or cornered, these agile serpents will not hesitate to strike.5 There is an unpublished record of a Laughing Falcon (Herpetotheres cachinnans) preying upon an individual of this species in Portoviejo, Manabí province.10 Snakes in the genus Mastigodryas are oviparous,8 but there is no information about the clutch size in M. reticulatus.

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

-Distribution: Mastigodryas reticulatus is endemic to an estimated 18,850 km2 area along the Tumbesian lowlands of western Ecuador, including islands la Plata and Puná.
-The species also likely occurs in neighboring Peru, but probably not in the inter-Andean valleys of the Río Marañón, where an isolated population assignable to this species has been reported.12 Mastigodryas reticulatus has been recorded at elevations between 0 and 387 m (Fig. 2).
+Distribution: Mastigodryas reticulatus is endemic to an area of approximately 18,850 km2 along the Tumbesian lowlands of western Ecuador, including La Plata and Puná islands (Fig. 2).
+The species also likely occurs in neighboring Peru, but probably not in the inter-Andean valleys of the Río Marañón, where an isolated population assignable to this species has been reported.12

 Distribution of Mastigodryas reticulatus in Ecuador